ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://www.coinbase.com/join/5a7a5c59852a7a06c9329bcf"><img src="https://user-images.githubusercontent.com/12700187/40888344-38a572f8-6756-11e8-9a93-eedc76f0d676.jpg" width="248"></a>

-If you want to start a bitcoin account you can support me by opening a new coinbase account via this link. https://www.coinbase.com/join/5a7a5c59852a7a06c9329bcf

 # Credit:

 I wanna give credit to the following developers who published useful informations I used in building this project: